Note: This post was updated in August 2020 from the original 2018 post.

 With any potential insurance claim, it’s best to be in touch with the policy holder early and often.
 Allianz's TravelSmart makes it really simple to contact them: the central Contact button will offer phone connections for either your location in the U.S. or elsewhere internationally, and it includes an email button, too.
 We like to announce our issues before filing any claim, and preferably before taking any action.

 Medical Translator and Flight Status

 Though I may or may not use these services in app, it's good to know that medicine and first aid terms are available in 18 languages.
 TravelSmart Translator has a nice large display, especially handy when traveling in countries using other than the Latin alphabet, like Greece.
 Just show your phone with the translated word to the doctor or pharmacist.
 (I got lucky in Japan when I was escorted through the ER process by the hospital’s chief administrator who was called in because he spoke English!)

 International Travel Information

 The best use of the TravelSmart app is to download it and sign in before your trip.
 As with all travel insurance issues, the more you know in advance, the more transparent the policy, and the easier to access help in times of need, the better.
 TravelSmart app keeps your critical travel information and insurance details in a tidy package.

 Note: This is part of a series of posts we’re writing about travel insurance, a topic we get asked about a lot.
-The series is sponsored by Allianz Global Assistance, our provider.
-But we’ve selected the topics, such as annual travel insurance policies, and we’re writing from personal experience.
+The series is sponsored by Allianz Partners USA, our provider.
+But we’ve selected the topics and we’re writing from personal experience.
 Feel free to comment with your questions and your stories.